dstim-degree-objectives

 Integration of relevant primary and clinical scientific knowledge and clinical judgment.

-Ability to elaborate appropriate differential diagnosis and therapeutic approaches.
+Ability to elaborate appropriate differential diagnoses and therapeutic approaches.

 4. Subject-specific;